 More doctors and patients every day are embracing Ketamine infusion therapy.
-Studies have severy days an effective method of treatment for multiple mental disorders.
+Studies have proven that ketamine infusions are an effective method of treatment for multiple mental disorders.
 But as it becomes more popular more people ask us whether or not the medications they’re taking will impact how successful their ketamine infusions will be.

 Certain medications will interfere with ketamine infusion therapy while others won’t influence it at all.
 Always provide your doctor will a complete list of medications you are taking so they can best advise you, but here are the medications that do and don’t interfere with this treatment.